Zhan Hong's page

 Rinjani has always had its place in my bucket list as one of the mountains I'd like to conquer.
 I'd also been recommended to visit Lombok for its nature, which rivals Bali, its next-door neighbour, but without the same amount of publicity.

-Without thinking much about the details, I decided to just go for it.
+Without thinking too much about the details, I decided to just go for it.
 What I got in return were beautiful sights, lots of ups and downs in the literal and metaphorical sense, and a beautiful group of people with whom to experience all that.

 Day 0: Senaru Villa